-28 Oct 16 ways to build resilience in kids
+28 Oct 16 powerful ways to build resilience in kids

-Resilience is one of the most valuable characteristics a human being can hold.
-Everyone faces setbacks and challenging times, and building resilience in your kids is a powerful gift that will set them up for greater success and happiness throughout their entire lives.
+Resilience is one of the most valuable characteristics a child can develop.
+Everyone faces setbacks and challenging times, and building resilience in your kids is a gift that will set them up for greater success and happiness throughout their lives.

 16 ways to build resilience in kids